^

 Pathogenesis

-Symptoms of the external hemorrhoids in pregnancy
+Symptoms of external hemorrhoids in pregnancy

 Complications and consequences

-Diagnostics of the external hemorrhoids in pregnancy
+Diagnostics of external hemorrhoids in pregnancy

-Treatment of the external hemorrhoids in pregnancy
+Treatment of external hemorrhoids in pregnancy

-A recent systematic review of both published and unpublished randomized controlled trials involving more than 350 patients showed that laxatives in the form of fiber have beneficial effects in the treatment of symptomatic hemorrhoids.
-[10] Reducing straining during defecation narrows the internal hemorrhoidal veins, resulting in symptom reduction.
-Bathing in warm water (40-50°C for 10 min) usually relieves anorectal pain.
-[11]
+A recent systematic review of both published and unpublished randomized controlled trials involving over 350 patients found that fiber laxatives have a beneficial effect in the treatment of symptomatic hemorrhoids.[ 10 ]
+Reducing straining during bowel movements constricts the internal hemorrhoidal veins, resulting in a reduction in symptoms.
+Bathing in warm water (40–50°C for 10 min) usually relieves anorectal pain.[ 11 ]

-Topical preparations with analgesic and anti-inflammatory effects provide short-term local relief of discomfort, pain and bleeding.
+Topical preparations with analgesic and anti-inflammatory effects provide short-term local relief of discomfort, pain, and bleeding.
 Because of their low doses and limited systemic absorption, they can be used in pregnant women; however, the safety of any of them in pregnancy has not been adequately documented.

-• Posterizan - the main active ingredient is microbial cells of Escherichia coli killed by phenol.
-Using an applicator, it is applied to the surface twice a day and after defecation.
-Phenol in its composition may cause allergic manifestations, there are no other contraindications;
+• posterisan - the main active ingredient is microbial cells of E. coli killed by phenol.
+It is applied to the surface twice a day and after defecation using an applicator.
+The phenol in its composition can cause allergic reactions, there are no other contraindications;

 Vitamins

-Folk treatment
+Folk remedies

 Herbal treatment